Liberalism in Iran

-Liberalism in Iran or Iranian liberalism is a political ideology that traces its beginnings to the 20th century.
+Liberalism in Iran (لیبرالیسم) or Iranian liberalism (آزادیخواهی, lit. 'freedom-seeking') is a political ideology that traces its beginnings to the 20th century.
+It first emerged during the Constitutional Revolution through movements such as the Society for the Supporters of Progress, which promoted civil liberties, women's education, Persian linguistic unity, and democratic governance.
+In the 1920s, liberal and reformist ideas were advanced by the Revival Party, whose Western-educated leaders championed secular modernization, administrative reform, industrialization, and the separation of religion and politics while supporting Reza Khan's consolidation of power.
+By mid-century, the Iran Party, largely composed of technocratic elites, became the intellectual backbone of the National Front, advocating liberal nationalism, democratic socialism, and secular constitutionalism.
+Under Mohammad Mosaddegh, the National Front implemented progressive reforms and nationalized Iran's oil industry before being removed in the 1953 CIA- and MI6-backed coup.

+In the decades leading up to and following the Iranian Revolution, liberalism persisted through groups such as the Freedom Movement of Iran, which combined Islamic modernism with constitutionalism, human rights, and political pluralism.
+Although it supported the 1979 Revolution's initial call for political change, it soon faced repression under the new Islamic Republic.
+Other liberal or center-left movements, including the National Democratic Front, briefly appeared during the revolutionary transition but were swiftly banned.

+Throughout the 20th century, Iranian liberalism consistently emphasized constitutional rule, civil rights, women's rights, limits on authoritarian authority, and resistance to foreign domination, yet its major organizations were repeatedly suppressed by both monarchical and theocratic regimes.

 Iranian Liberalism during 1900–1979

 Society for the Progress of Iran

-During the constitutional period of Persia and active during the 2nd term of Majlis, 1909–1911, the party Society of the Supporters for Progress championed the development of southern provinces of Persia and was consisted of MPs representing the southerners.
-They promoted building hospitals, women's education and regarded Persian as "the official and scholarly" language of Iran.
+During the constitutional period of Persia and active during the 2nd term of Majlis, 1909–1911, the party Society of the Supporters for Progress championed the development of the southern provinces of Persia and consisted of Members of Parliament representing the southern regions.
+They promoted building hospitals, women's education, and regarded Persian as "the official and scholarly" language of Iran.
 The party was liberal Islamic, nationalist, constitutionalist and anti-imperialist.

-Its organ Jonub (lit.
-'The South') was printed in Tehran and usually criticized Bakhtiaris, and held the view that Iranian government does not understand the importance of the Persian Gulf region.
+Its publication, Jonub (lit.
+'The South'), was printed in Tehran and usually criticized Bakhtiaris, and held the view that the Iranian government does not understand the importance of the Persian Gulf region.
 The newspaper defended democracy and civil rights and explained that the "level of progress of any nation is symbolized in its degree of freedom of expression and press" and that the elections are the only means to exercise popular sovereignty and protect territorial integrity as well as national interests.

-The party was small and insignificant in numbers, but helped holding the balance of power in the 2nd Majlis, allying with the Moderate Socialists Party and Union and Progress Party against the Democrat Party.
+The party was small and insignificant in numbers, but helped hold the balance of power in the 2nd Majlis, allying with the Moderate Socialists Party and Union and Progress Party against the Democrat Party.